aeronauticafan4242/aeronautica-script-roblox/README.md

 **Is it safe?** It's a client-side automation script.
 You're safe if you're following all the tips.

+**It didn't open a menu / failed to load?**
+1. First of all, check if mfa.al website loads for you - if not, you're probably in a country(or using a VPN of this country) where you can't reach this domain.
+Solution: Either USE A VPN and script will load for you or extract script from here: https://github.com/vremyanachasahuzhedva/obfuscatedscript/raw/refs/heads/main/main.lua
-**It didn't open a menu / failed to load?** Re-run it — the loader auto-retries on network errors (rate limits, slow connections).
+2. Re-run it — the loader auto-retries on network errors (rate limits, slow connections).
 Make sure your executor supports `HttpGet`.

 **Does it work on mobile executors?** If the executor supports `loadstring` and `HttpGet`, yes.